-Take a closer look at Diosma prama with masses of tiny creamy white flowers covering the entire bush during the flowering season.
+Take a closer look at Diosma prama with masses of tiny creamy white flowers covering the entire bush during its winter flowering season.
 It creates a buzz of activity attracting bees, butterflies and other insects to your garden.

-Diosma prama is distinctive in that its branches are practically glabrous (hairless).
-It forms a single-stemmed shrub with a round and compact habit, growing to a height of 1 m.
+Diosma prama is a finely leafy, single-stemmed, aromatic shrub with a rounded habit, growing to a height of 1.5 m.

 Leaves are light green in colour, lanceolate, 1-5 x 0.5-2.0 mm, sessile (lacking a stalk) and alternately arranged on the branches and stems.
-Oil glands are found scattered towards the midrib of the leaf, and when crushed, releases a sweet scent.
-Tiny black seeds are borne in a 5- chambered capsule.
+Oil glands are found scattered towards the midrib of the leaf, and when the leaves are crushed, they release a sweet scent.

 Distribution and habitat